 * A note about Horsepower*

-We choose to put too much weight on advertised horsepower of these blender for a couple of reasons.
+We choose to NOT put much weight on advertised horsepower of these blender for a couple of reasons.

 1) Manufacturers advertise “peak horsepower” which is not a true indication of blending power.
 Peak horsepower is a measurement of a single instance of power output under a certain condition resulting in the highest power output possible.

-2) Horsepower can be measured and reported using different methods and is therefore not the best value for comparison.
+2) Horsepower can be measured and reported using different methods and is therefore not a good value for comparison.